d2l-ai/d2l-en/chapter_recurrent-modern/seq2seq.md

 Given a target output sequence $y_1, y_2, \ldots, y_{T'}$
 for each time step $t'$
-(we use $t^\prime$ to differentiate from the input sequence time steps), the the decoder assigns a predicted probability to each possible token occurring at step $y_{t'+1}$ conditioned upon the previous tokens in the target
+(we use $t^\prime$ to differentiate from the input sequence time steps), the decoder assigns a predicted probability to each possible token occurring at step $y_{t'+1}$ conditioned upon the previous tokens in the target
 $y_1, \ldots, y_{t'}$